 This is a restricted feature for OPAL-cycl.
-The particles hitting on the septum is removed from the bunch.
+The particles hitting on the septum are removed from the bunch and recorded in the OUTFN file.
 There are 5 parameters to describe a septum.

 WIDTH The width of the septum. [mm]